 OFFSET.
-A combination of fittings that makes two changes in direction bringing one section of the pipe out of line but into a line parallel with the other section.
+A combination of fittings that makes two changes in direction, bringing one section of the pipe out of line and into a line parallel with the other section.

 OWNER.
 Any person, agent, firm or corporation having a legal or equitable interest in the property.

 OXYGEN DEPLETION SAFETY SHUTOFF SYSTEM (ODS).
 A system designed to act to shut off the gas supply to the main and pilot burners if the oxygen in the surrounding atmosphere is reduced below a predetermined level.

 PAN FLASHING.
 Corrosion-resistant flashing at the base of an opening that is integrated into the building exterior wall to direct water to the exterior and is premanufactured, fabricated, formed or applied at the job site.

 PANEL THICKNESS.
 Thickness of core plus two layers of structural wood panel facings.